 Craig received his JD from University of California’s Hastings College of the Law in 2000.
 At Hastings, Craig won a national moot court championship and taught Legal Writing and Research to first year law students as a teaching assistant.
 Craig received his BA from Emory University in 1990.

 Craig lives in San Francisco's NOPA neighborhood.
-When not running a law firm, Craig can be found throwing a ball with his golden retriever Hudson, exercising in Golden Gate Park, exploring California backcountry, and cooking cajun food.
+When not running a law firm, Craig can be found throwing a ball with his dog Elton, exercising in Golden Gate Park, exploring California backcountry, and cooking cajun food.

 University of California, Hastings College of the Law (J.D., 2000, National Moot Court champion)